andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

 - __👍 CS 4820: Intro Analysis of Algorithms__
     <span style="color:grey">Eshan Chattopadhyay</span>

     The second to last required class for CS majors.
 As many people have said, the class is quite a bit of work.
 There are weekly problem sets and multiple programming assignments.
 Conceptually, the topics were not too difficult.
-We covered greedy algorithms, dynamic programming, network flow, and Turing machines.
+We covered greedy algorithms, dynamic programming, NP-Completeness network flow, and Turing machines.

     There is a prevailing belief among many students that completing this class is essential for securing internships.
 While some of the greedy and dynamic programming algorithms covered are indeed useful, several other algorithms covered, such as network flow, tend to be beyond the scope of most interview requirements.
 In my opinion, CS 2110 provides a sufficient foundation to begin seeking internships.